pyapp-kit/pydantic-compat/README.md

 Not much! :joy:

-Mostly serves to translate names from one API to another.
-While pydantic2 does offer deprecated access to the v1 API, if you explicitly wish to support pydantic1 without your users seeing deprecation warnings, then you need to do a lot of name adaptation depending on the runtime pydantic version.
+Mostly it serves to translate names from one API to another.
+It backports the v2 API to v1 (so you can v2 names in a pydantic1 runtime), and forwards the v1 API to v2 (so you can use v1 names in a v2 runtime without deprecation warnings).

+> While pydantic2 does offer deprecated access to the v1 API, if you explicitly
+> wish to support pydantic1 without your users seeing deprecation warnings,
+> then you need to do a lot of name adaptation depending on the runtime
+> pydantic version.
 This package does that for you.

 It does _not_ do any significantly complex translation of API logic.
 For custom types, you will still likely need to add class methods to